State & Local Resources

 The Pennsylvania Department of Drug and Alcohol Programs (DDAP) engages, coordinates, and leads Pennsylvania’s efforts to prevent and reduce drug, alcohol, and gambling addiction and abuse; and to promote recovery.

 The Pennsylvania Department of Health provides helpful tools and information to keep you healthy and well.

 The Pennsylvania Department of Health provides helpful tools, information, and support throughout your process to quit using tobacco.

 Pennsylvania Department of Human Services

-The Pennsylvania Department of Human Services’s seven program offices administer services that provide care and support to Pennsylvania’s most vulnerable citizens.
+The Pennsylvania Department of Human Services’ seven program offices administer services that provide care and support to Pennsylvania’s most vulnerable citizens.

 Pennsylvania Lifesharing Coalition

 The Pennsylvania Lifesharing Coalition embraces, supports, and promotes the concept of lifesharing and the philosophies of self-determination and everyday lives for individuals and families living with disabilities.